MDU-PHL/babykraken/README.md

 ## Rebuild

-To rebuild the Babykraken download all of the genomes in `species_acc_map.csv` from NCBI and save them in `data/genomes/`.
+To rebuild the BabyKraken download all of the genomes in `species_acc_map.csv` from NCBI and save them in `data/genomes/`.

 ### Create a custom kraken2 DB